-- 1. A "FAMILY" Project may include father, mother, single parent, grandparents, guardian, sisters, brothers, etc. - 2.
-All family members are encouraged to work on this project together. - 3.
-Limit one scarecrow per family - 4.
+- 1. All family members are encouraged to work on this project together. - 2.
+Limit one scarecrow per family - 3.
 Scarecrows may be made out of any type of building materials; such as wood, metal or plastic.
-Ay type of clothing material may be used. - 5.
-SIZE: EXHIBIT SHALL NOT BE TALLER THAN 5 FEET OR WIDER THAN 4 FEET. - 6.
-Exhibit must be constructed so that it can be hung with an appropriately attached hanger or design your own stand to support or hold your scarecrow. - 7.
+Any type of clothing material may be used.
+All pieces of scarecrow must be fresh and clean. - 4.
+SIZE: EXHIBIT SHALL NOT BE TALLER THAN 5 FEET OR WIDER THAN 4 FEET. - 5.
+Exhibit must be constructed so that it can be hung with an appropriately attached hanger or design your own stand to support or hold your scarecrow. - 6.
 Must be functional for field or other outdoor uses such as "decorative" Tradition farm apparel may be used.
-A "T" type construction is easiest and recommended. - 8.
+A "T" type construction is easiest and recommended. - 7.
 A new scarecrow must be made each year.
-The stand can be reused. - 9.
+The stand can be reused. - 8.
 All scarecrows will be judged together.
-A "one division for all" theme will be incorporated. - 10.
+A "one division for all" theme will be incorporated. - 9.
 4-Hers must enroll in the scarecrow project on the 4-H enrollment form.